Olaniyidavid/WEBSCRAPING-SCRIPTS/README.md

 # WEBSCRAPING-SCRIPTS
-This repo consists python scripts to scrape a few websites
+This repo consists python codes to scrape a few websites.
+I used this to show my webscraping skills